laravel/docs/events.md

         //
     });

-<a name="automatic-discovery"></a>
+<a name="event-discovery"></a>
-### Automatic Discovery
+### Event Discovery

-> {note} Automatic Discovery its only available for Laravel 5.8.9 or later.
+> {note} Event Discovery its only available for Laravel 5.8.9 or later.

-Instead of registering events and listeners manually in the `EventServiceProvider` `$listen` array, you can enable Automatic Discovery which will find and register your listeners inside the `Listeners` directory with their respective events.
+Instead of registering events and listeners manually in the `EventServiceProvider` `$listen` array, you can enable Event Discovery which will find and register your listeners inside the `Listeners` directory with their respective events.
 If you already populated the array, these will be appended to the discovered list.

-The event discovery is disabled by default, but you can enable it by setting the `$discover` variable to `true`.
+The event discovery is disabled by default, but you can enable it by overriding the `shouldDiscoverEvents()` method to return `true`.

     /**
-     * Should discover events and listeners automatically *
+     * Determine if events and listeners should be automatically discovered.
+     *
-     * @var bool
+     * @return bool
      */
+    public function shouldDiscoverEvents()
+    {
-    public $discover = true;
+        return true;
+    }

 Since these files will be discovered each time your application boots, you can cache the list using the `event:cache` command.
 This  will keep a cache of discovered files, useful for production environments.
 Meanwhile, the `event:clear` command will clear the cache of events.